-Amazon self-fulfillment is when the merchant directly completes the order fulfillment process.
-This is typically only used by small businesses, such as those working out of a house.
+Amazon self-fulfillment is when the merchant directly completes the ecommerce fulfillment process.
+This is typically only used by small businesses, such as those working out of a house with little customer service.
 Self-fulfillment is very time-consuming, especially as volume increases, but requires little to no upfront investment.
 This method is most ideal for merchants who sell a few high-profit products a month.

 Third-party fulfillment is when a logistics provider, like ShipBob picks, packs, and ships orders on behalf of the merchant who is selling items on Amazon.
 Many merchants chose a third-party fulfillment service because of the great value.
-ShipBob, for example, has more than 300,000 square feet of warehouse space in various warehouses across the country.
+ShipBob, for example, has hundreds of thousands of square feet in warehouse space in various warehouses across the country.
 Because logistics providers work with large volumes, carrying out hundreds of thousands of orders a month, they negotiate large discounts with carriers for the best shipping rates, as well as packaging costs.

-A third-party logistics provider can reduce fulfillment costs without the merchant losing control over the process.
+A third-party logistics provider can reduce fulfillment and shipping costs without the merchant losing control over the process.

-While ShipBob cannot fulfill Amazon Prime or FBA orders, ShipBob does offer services that are on par with Amazon fulfillment including:
+While ShipBob cannot fulfill Amazon Prime orders, ShipBob does offer fulfillment services for Amazon orders, including:

-- Two-day shipping.
 ShipBob offers two-day shipping to its clients.
-Orders that come in before 2:00 PM are shipped the same day, allowing e-commerce merchants to compete at the same level as Amazon Prime.
+Orders that come in before 12:00 PM are shipped the same day, allowing e-commerce merchants to compete at the same level as Amazon Prime.

-- Distributed inventory.
-With ShipBob’s network of warehouses across the country, your products can be strategically split to be closer to your end customers, just like with FBA.
+With ShipBob’s fulfillment network of warehouses across the country, your inventory can be strategically split to be closer to your end customers, just like with FBA.
 The less distance they have to travel, the less you’ll pay for shipping.

-- Discounted shipping rates.
 ShipBob has negotiated reduced shipping rates with the four major U.S. carriers and automatically passes those savings onto you.
-You will save you the most money possible for each order that gets fulfilled.
+ShipBob will save you the most money possible for each order that gets fulfilled.

-ShipBob is trusted by 1,000+ merchants across the country.
-Whether you’re selling through Amazon or another online e-commerce site, ShipBob is a partner of choice.
+ShipBob is trusted by thousands of merchants across the country.
+Whether you’re selling through Amazon or another online ecommerce site, ShipBob is a partner of choice.
 Sign up below to learn more.